Immigrate to the Netherlands from Taiwan

 Taiwanese immigrants in the Netherlands need to find a job in order to sustain themselves in this country.
 A work permit is compulsory for legal employment within the Netherlands.
 The Dutch immigration legislation stipulates several conditions for granting employment permits from workers from outside the EEA.
 A first condition is that the Dutch employer cannot find a job candidate from an EEA country.
 The period of job vacancy has to vary between five weeks and three months and has to be advertised in the media.
 Only then, an employer applies with the Employee Insurance Agency (UWV) for an employment permit.
 There are certain groups which don`t need a working permit in the Netherlands.

-Please contact our Dutch immigration agents for professional assistance in obtaining a working permit in the Netherlands.
+Please contact our Dutch immigration lawyer for professional assistance in obtaining a working permit in the Netherlands.